PPBWoodBoy/q3-rtx-demo/README.md

 ## 📌 Known Limitations

-- All original models are still used (no model remastering yet).
-- Some texture/material guesswork by Remix may look inconsistent.
-- Minor lighting artifacts may appear depending on drivers.
+- 3D objects / Models have not been remastered yet
+- Textures dont have animations
+- Some textures might not be remastered or have strange roughness effects
+- RTX might not hook / work if a different, "Quake3e.exe" or "opengl32.dll" is used
+- Playing Q3DM1 or Q3DM6 without "devmap" might have sky issues (playing over normal singleplayer)
+- UI / HUD textures are not remastered yet

 ---

 ## 🧭 Roadmap

-- Remaster all Q3 maps
+- Remaster all Q3 maps / textures
 - High-poly model replacements
-- Add HD UI/HUD icons
+- Remaster UI/HUD textures

 ---

 ## 📄 Credits

 **Textures & Materials**
-WoodBoy
+WoodBoy (PolyPlayBox on YouTube)

 **Tools**
 - RTX Remix